Naibitx/Naibitx/README.md

   </h3>
   <p> &nbsp&nbsp &#9734; Its an online bookshelf in which users can store and search through their currently owned books </p>
   <h3 align = "left">Traveling Through The Génesis </h3>
-  <p> &nbsp&nbsp &#9734; Its a 2D indie game in which the user will solve the mystery involving a charcater named Génesis </p>
+  <p> &nbsp&nbsp &#9734; Its a 2D indie game in which the user will solve the mystery involving a character named Génesis </p>
   <h3 align = "left">
     <a href = "https://github.com/Cosmo517/OW-Casting-Overlay">Overwatch Casting Overlay </a> - Python | JavaScript | HTML | CSS
   </h3>